 Last years conference

-Our annual conference is the only one of its kind, gathering participants of all professions in Sweden who are engaged in water-related issues, from freshwater to saltwater.
+Our annual conference is the only one of its kind, gathering participants of all professions in Sweden who are engaged in water-related issues.

 2018 focus area was the Baltic Sea region, we highlighted issues about climate, sustainable oceans - Sustainable use, Marine Area Protection, Clean Oceans and followed up actions linked to Agenda 2030.